whooof/brewsty/IMPROVEMENT_PLAN.md

 ### 1. Dependency Injection (DI) Issues
 **Problems:**
-- ❌ 10 use case parameters in `BrustyApp::new()` - excessive constructor injection
+- ❌ 10 use case parameters in `BrewstyApp::new()` - excessive constructor injection
 - ❌ Runtime created in struct instead of injected
 - ❌ Each use case creates threads/runtimes independently